nh28/CSCC24_E6/LessonPlan.md

     return "Demo overloading!";
 }
 ```
 Now, when I call demoGenerics(int1, int2), what will the result be?
 "Demo overloading!" will be returned!

 Despite demoGenerics(int1, int2) also matching the function signature for the template demoGenerics, the compiler resolves the overloading by having non-template functions take precedence.
 So, if we were to call demoGenerics(int1, string1), it does not match any other function signature except for the template demoGenerics, so that is the function that applies.

 ### Template Classes
 Creating generic classes in C++ is very similar to how we created generic functions.
 Once again, we use template.
 By having template<typename T, …> preceding any class, it becomes a generic class.
-On the left is a basic example of a template class.
-Its constructor takes in two values and assigns them to x and y respectively.
+Below is a basic example of a template class.
+Its constructor takes in two vectors and assigns them to x and y respectively.
+There are 2 more additional functions, one that swaps the x and y vectors, and one that replaces the x vector with a different one.

-There is also another function that returns the value of x + y, and its return type is T.
+    template <typename T>
+    class TwoD
+    {
+    public:
+        vector<T> x;
+        vector<T> y;
+        TwoD(vector<T> val1, vector<T> val2)
+        {
+            x = val1;
+            y = val2;
+        }
+        void swap()
+        {
+            vector<T> temp = x;
+            x = y;
+            y = temp;
+        }
+        void replacex(vector<T> newx)
+        {
+            x = newx;
+        }
+    }

 Let’s see some example usage of this.
 To actually use this class, just like how we saw in functions and how java generics work, we call the name of the class and provide in angled brackets the type we want to replace all instances of T with.

-In our main function, we first instantiated two objects, one with ints 1, 2, and one with strings “foo”, “bar”.
-See how we substituted T with int and string when referring to the type of our object.
+In our main function, we first instantiated two objects, one object with 2 int vectors {1, 2, 3, 4, 5}, {6, 7, 8}, and one object with 2 string vectors {"abcd", "efg"}, {"qrs", "tuv", "wx", "yz"}.
+See below how we substituted T with int and string when referring to the type of our object.
-Then we output the value of each object’s x and y, and then the result of using the + operator.

-This outputs
+    TwoD<int> myints({1, 2, 3, 4, 5}, {6, 7, 8});
+    TwoD<string> mystrings({"abcd", "efg"}, {"qrs", "tuv", "wx", "yz"});
+We can also apply the swap function to either of these objects, as well as the replacex function.
+Let's try swapping the x and y for the integer object, and replacing the x for the string object, depicted below.

+    myints.swap();
+    mystrings.replacex({"hijk", "lm", "no", "p"});

+At each step, we will output each of the objects, and below is the result.

+    myints is:
+     x:[ 1 2 3 4 5 ], y:[ 6 7 8 ]
+    mystrings is:
+     x:[ abcd efg ], y:[qrs tuv wx yz ]
+    myints after swapping:
+     x:[ 6 7 8 ], y:[ 1 2 3 4 5 ]
+    mystrings after replacing x:
+     x:[ hijk lm no p ], y:[ qrs tuv wx yz ]

 Which is exactly what we wanted!
-Now we only needed to create 1 class instead of multiple for this type of object we wanted to make (holds 2 data members, and can use the + operator on them).
+Now we only needed to create 1 class instead of multiple for this type of object we wanted to make (holds 2 vector data members, can swap the x and y, and can replace the x vector).

 Additionally, within a template class, one can use both the generic type T, and also existing concrete types.
 So we can have generic data members as well as concrete data members.
 We can also have concrete functions as well as generic functions.
 Furthermore, can have more than one template parameter.
 We can see another example on the left, with these complexities.
 This class represents a quadruple, where each value in the tuple is able to use the + operator.
 As we can see in this class, it holds 3 generic data types, and 1 non generic data type (int).
 It also has a generic function addVals and a nongeneric function multNum.
 This is perfectly fine in C++, and everything works as expected.
 Here is an example usage of this class.